WARNING: This post contains very graphic images. I'll strongly recommend you hit the return button.

 The boys immediately told me he had been cut very badly by scrap metal.
 He woke up to show me his injured fingers wrapped in bandages.

-Had a mobile phone with me, so I grabbed this quick shot of him looking worn out:
+Had a mobile phone with with me, so I grabbed this quick shot of him looking worn out:

 Didn’t look good to me, so gave out money to have him sent to a nearby clinic to have it checked although he told me it was examined the day before.